digital-asset/docs.daml.com/docs/2.7.0/docs/daml-finance/tutorials/settlement/intro.rst

 **********

 The following tutorial is available:

-* :doc:`Transfer <transfer>`: In this tutorial we build upon the basic :doc:`transfer <../getting-started/transfer>`tutorial from the getting-started section.
+* The :doc:`Enhance Transfers <transfer>` tutorial builds upon the basic :doc:`transfer <../getting-started/transfer>`tutorial from the getting-started section.
-  Specifically, we explore how to configure the controllers that need to authorize incoming and outgoing transfers to and from an account.
+  Specifically, we explore how to configure the controllers that need to authorize incoming transfers (credits) and outgoing transfers (debits) to and from an account, respectively.